Technical and Science Editing

 Most writing assignments are opportunities to apply the perspectives and principles explicated in the textbook to your own projects.
 Click on the items in the Writing Due column of the Assignment Schedule for specific details.
 Because the emphasis in this course is on professional editing, you will be expected to be sensitive to the importance of deadlines.
 For this reason, late assignments will be penalized one letter grade increment for each class day late.

 Academic Honesty: It is assumed that the work you submit for this course, whether written or spoken, is your own.
-Any attempt to represent someone else's work as your own is plagiarism.
-Plagiarism includes copying another student's work on papers or tests, copying without attribution the ideas or words from published sources, submitting papers written in previous semesters, and referring to notes during exams.
-For more clarification on plagiarism, see Drexel's Student Handbook.
+Any attempt to represent someone else's work as your own will be considered plagiarism.
+See the University's policy on plagiarism--a form of academic misconduct.
+Plagiarism includes copying another student's work on papers or tests, copying without attribution the ideas or words from published sources, and submitting papers written in previous semesters.
 Such academic misconduct will result in a failing grade for the assignment, a probable failing grade for the course, and a report to the Dean for possible disciplinary action.
-Be advised that internet services such as EVE 2.3 and Turnitin.com make the detection of plagiarism easy.

 |1||The context of editing||1||[in-class sample]|